10/28/2024

 CFO

 We are taking some measures as we have mentioned before.
-For example, production.
-We have moved some production to as we have centered excellence to be focused on certain kind of production in certain areas.
-But the main volume will be the part to really increase the cross-profit and operating profits is to get the higher volume because we still have especially production that is not utilized.
-I would say perhaps just we're running at just about 50% perhaps of capacity in production.
-And also in our public organization operations, we have some excess capacity for a moment.
-So it's volume that is needed.
+For example production, we have moved some production to as we have a center of excellence to be focused on certain kind of production in certain areas.
+But the main volume will be the part to really increase both cross profit and operating profits is to get a higher volume because we still have Especially production that is not utilised.
+We're running at just about 50% of capacity in production.
+And also in our product organisation operations, we have some excess capacity for a moment.
+So it's for you, but it's needed.

 speaker